-To achieve its mission, CinTurs guides its activity by pursuing the following goals:
+To achieve its mission, CIEO/CinTurs guides its activity by pursuing the following goals:

 1. Multidisciplinary research and collaborative processes

-Given that Tourism entails diverse and cumulative knowledge from different fields, CinTurs’s activities are oriented by an integrated and multidisciplinary research approach.
-This is why it is so important to have a body of researchers not only with specific qualification in Tourism, but also from other areas that contribute to tourism understanding, development and management: Sociology, Environmental Sciences, Psychology, Economics, Management (mainly Marketing) and ITC.
-Moreover, it should be emphasized that our research areas don’t have clearly defined borderlines, as we believe that collaboration among researchers from different fields, through continuous sharing of skills and experiences can potentiate the excellence in knowledge.
+Given that Tourism entails diverse and cumulative knowledge from different fields, CIEO/CinTurs’s activities are oriented by an integrated and multidisciplinary research approach.
+This is why it is so important for the Centre including researchers not only with specific qualification in Tourism, but also from other areas that contribute to tourism understanding, development and management: Sociology, Environmental Sciences, Psychology, Economics, Management (mainly Marketing) and ITC.
+Moreover, it should be emphasized that our research areas don’t have clearly defined borderlines, as we believe that collaboration among researchers from different fields, through continuous sharing of skills and experiences, can potentiate the excellence in knowledge.

 These connections bring opportunities for the participation in Erasmus+ mobility programmes, inclusion of foreign researchers in our research projects, joint publications with foreign researchers and joint organization of international conferences.

 3. Strong ties with the region

 CIEO/CinTurs is settled at the UAlg, located in the Algarve, an authentic research laboratory on tourism phenomena.
 Significant research developed in the Unit has allowed a deeper understanding of the region, contributing to its identity and affirmation as a tourism destination.
 This focus persist in future activities, without neglecting, however, the study of other destinations, including comparative studies between regions.

 This articulation between CIEO/CinTurs and the region potentiates the development of new research projects and participation in consulting projects, bridging the academy to the hospitality industry, and creating opportunities for further partnerships and funding.